Johanna-16/readme/README.md

 Version: 1.0

 ## Description
-File of all the projects completed using technics learnt in ECOR 1042.
-Skills used includes different types of sorting (selection/ bubble/ insertsion), creating user interface, converting data into dictionaries, and plotting graphs.
+File of all the projects completed using techniques learned in ECOR 1042.
+Skills include sorting (selection/ bubble/insertion), creating the user interface, converting data into dictionaries, and plotting graphs.

 ## Dependencies
 Python libraries used for histogram -> <br />